 Step 2: Complete your grad plan

 - You will need to complete your grad plan online and submit it to the Academic Advising for approval.
 After it is approved, you can print it and bring it to their office with a letter of explanation detailing why you need the track adjustment.
 Or you can send them an email request with the letter of explanation attached.
-(Send the email to email@example.com our College ADC, not the main one in the Manwaring),
+(Send the email to email@example.com).

 Step 3: Submit and wait for approval

-- The Academic Advising will verify the grad plan is accurate and then forward on to the department chair for his comments.
-He will in turn forward on to the Dean and eventually the ATA committee (vice presidents) and Admissions office.
+- The Academic Advising will verify the grad plan is accurate and then forward on to the department chair for comments.
+They will in turn forward on to the Dean and eventually the ATA committee (vice presidents) and Admissions office.